hacks-guide/Guide_Vita/_pages/en_US/installing-trinity-(windows).md

   + VitaShell (and all homebrew applications in general) will remain installed after a reboot, but will give an error on launch if the HENkaku exploit is not active
 1. Select "Exit"

-#### Section V - Configuring HENkaku
+### Section V - Configuring HENkaku

 1. Launch the Settings application
 1. Navigate to `HENkaku Settings`
-  + If HENkaku Settings is missing, select the "Reset taiHEN config.txt" in the h-encore bootstrap menu, then try again
+  + If HENkaku Settings is missing, select the "Reset taiHEN config.txt" in the Trinity bootstrap menu, then try again
 1. Check "Enable Unsafe Homebrew"
 1. Return to HENkaku Settings menu
 1. Close the Settings application